horchi/vdrOnOdroidN2Plus/README.md

 ```
 and don't forgett ```chmod 440 /etc/sudoers.d/vdr```

-# To be described later

-- nfs mount
-- /etc/vdr/svdrphosts.conf

 # 11 Enable OneWire support

 ## If the CoreELEC version already support it
-You can check by calling ```fdtget /flash/dtb.img /onewire gpios```
-It only has to be enabled by
+You can check this by calling ```fdtget /flash/dtb.img /onewire gpios``` it only has to be enabled by
 ```
 mount -o remount,rw /flash
 fdtput -t s /flash/dtb.img /onewire status okay reboot
 ```

-## Otherwise (not suppoorted)
+## Otherwise (if not supported)

-On CoreELEC 20.1 Nexus you can use g12b-s922x-odroid-n2.dtb-w1-gpio from this git here
+On CoreELEC 20.1 Nexus you can use https://github.com/horchi/vdrOnOdroidN2Plus/tree/main/flash :
 ```
 mount -o remount,rw /flash
 cp /flash/dtb.img /flash/dtb.img-orig